 The NYISO has worked with Market Participants to adjust its systems to provide mechanisms to better facilitate efficient participation of combine-cycle natural gas resources in the Real-Time Market.
-In 2009, the NYISO implemented revisions to its RTC software to better accommodate the physical characteristics of combined-cycle gas turbines ("CCGTs"), resulting in more efficient real-time dispatch of such resources.
-Specifically, RTC was adjusted to allow CCGTs to utilize a two hour minimum run time, rather than the one hour minimum run time typically evaluated by RTC.
+20 In 2009, the NYISO implemented revisions to its RTC software to better accommodate the physical characteristics of combined-cycle gas turbines ("CCGTs"), resulting in more efficient real-time dispatch of such resources.
+21 Specifically, RTC was adjusted to allow CCGTs to utilize a two hour minimum run time, rather than the one hour minimum run time typically evaluated by RTC.
 Use of a two hour minimum run time for some CCGTs is appropriate to reduce wear and tear on equipment.
-Permitting a two hour minimum run time allows the unit owner to more realistically price its energy offer, thereby allowing the real-time dispatch software to better match the physical operating characteristics of CCGTs desiring to offer in the Real-Time Market were required to incorporate the costs of running for the required two-hour period into their offer for the first hour and then bid as a price taker for the second hour.
-This bidding construct distorted RTC's evaluation of the economics of committing the resource because the resource appeared artificially uneconomic in the first hour.
+Permitting a two hour minimum run time allows the unit owner to more realistically price its energy offer, thereby allowing the real-time dispatch software to better match the physical operating characteristics of CCGT equipment with a unit's economic value to the market.
+Prior to this revision, CCGTs desiring to offer in the Real-Time Market were required to incorporate the costs of running for the required two-hour period into their offer for the first hour and then bid as a price taker for the second hour.
+This bidding construct distorted RTC's evaluation of the economics of committing the resource because the resource appeared artificially uneconomic in the first hour.22

-&lt;sup>20 See, e.g., Docket No. ER04-230-000 et al., New York Independent System Operator Inc., Eighteenth Quarterly Report by New York Independent System Operator, Inc. (May 28, 2009).
+20 See, e.g., Docket No. ER04-230-000 et al., New York Independent System Operator Inc., Eighteenth Quarterly Report by New York Independent System Operator, Inc. (May 28, 2009).

-&lt;sup>21 See Docket No. ER09-1596-000, New York Independent System Operator, Inc., Proposed Tariff Revisions to Address Real Time Modeling of Combined Cycle Units (August 17, 2009); and Docket No. ER09-1596-000, supra, Letter Order (September 24, 2009).
+21 See Docket No. ER09-1596-000, New York Independent System Operator, Inc., Proposed Tariff Revisions to Address Real Time Modeling of Combined Cycle Units (August 17, 2009); and Docket No. ER09-1596-000, supra, Letter Order (September 24, 2009).